stacksjs/ts-pkgx/docs/packages/tinygoorg.md

 ## Related Packages

-These packages work well with tinygo.org:
+These packages work well with tinygo:

 - [`llvm.org`](llvmorg.md) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.